 - Each applicant must be an AHA Professional Member.
 Join or renew when preparing an application in ProposalCentral, online, or by phone at 301-223-2307 or 800-787-8984.
 Membership processing may take 3-5 days; do not wait until the application deadline to renew or join. - Science Focus: The AHA funds basic, clinical, behavioral, translational and population research, bioengineering/biotechnology and public health problems broadly related to fulfilling our mission to be a relentless force for a world of longer, healthier lives. - Disciplines: AHA awards are open all academic and health professionals.
 This includes but is not limited to all academic disciplines (biology, chemistry, mathematics, technology, physics, engineering, data science, etc.) and all health-related professions (physicians, nurses, nurse practitioners, pharmacists, physical and occupational therapists, statisticians, nutritionists, etc.). - AHA maintains dedicated Peer Review Committees by award type and subject.
-The applicant is required to select the desired review group (AHA Science Classifications).
-The extent to which the focus of the project is related to cardiovascular and/or cerebrovascular diseases and/or brain health is an important factor that will be considered, though an applicant is not required to be a part of a cardiovascular/cerebrovascular-oriented laboratory, clinic or department. - The AHA believes diversity and inclusion is an essential component to driving its mission and strongly encourages applications by women, underrepresented racial and ethnic groups in the sciences, military veterans, people with disabilities, members of the LGBTQ community, and those who have experienced varied and non-traditional career trajectories. - Eligible Mentoring Institution: American Heart Association research awards are limited to U.S.-based non-profit institutions, including medical, osteopathic and dental schools, veterinary schools, schools of public health, pharmacy schools, nursing schools, universities and colleges, public and voluntary hospitals and others that can demonstrate the ability to conduct the proposed research, except for applications specifically related to the AHA's Institute for Precision Cardiovascular Medicine..
-An investigator may be allowed to request approval to conduct work outside the United States temporarily. - Applications will not be accepted for work with funding to be administered through any federal institution or work to be performed by a federal employee, except for Veterans Administration employees. - Fellowship awardees are expected to devote at least 80 percent of full-time work, either to research or to activities pursuant to independent research.
+The applicant is required to select the desired review group (AHA Science Classifications). - The AHA believes diversity and inclusion is an essential component to driving its mission and strongly encourages applications by women, underrepresented racial and ethnic groups in the sciences, military veterans, people with disabilities, members of the LGBTQ community, and those who have experienced varied and non-traditional career trajectories. - Eligible Sponsoring Institution: American Heart Association research awards are limited to U.S.-based non-profit institutions, including medical, osteopathic and dental schools, veterinary schools, schools of public health, pharmacy schools, nursing schools, universities and colleges, public and voluntary hospitals and others that can demonstrate the ability to conduct the proposed research, except for applications specifically related to the AHA's Institute for Precision Cardiovascular Medicine.
+An investigator may be allowed to request approval to conduct work outside the United States temporarily.

-Applications are created, submitted, and reviewed through Proposal Central, a web-based system for application preparation, submission, peer review and awards management.
+- Applications will not be accepted for work with funding to be administered through any federal institution or work to be performed by a federal employee, except for Veterans Administration employees. - Fellowship awardees are expected to devote at least 80 percent of full-time work, either to research or to activities pursuant to independent research. - Applications are created, submitted, and reviewed through Proposal Central, a webbased system for application preparation, submission, peer review and awards management.
 The system is available 24/7.